 - The PWFA would prohibit employers from forcing a pregnant employee to take paid or unpaid leave when another reasonable accommodation would allow the employee to continue to work.
 While the employee would remain free to choose to use any leave available to her, she would not be forced off the job and onto leave against her will.

 The PWFA relies on a reasonable accommodation framework already familiar to employers accustomed to the ADA’s requirements.
-It would ensure that women with medical needs arising out of pregnancy are treated as well in the workplace as workers with disabilities are treated and would provide real solutions to those workers currently being asked to choose between their pregnancy and their paycheck.
+It would provide real solutions to those workers currently being asked to choose between their pregnancy and their paycheck.